 9. Emergency medical technician

-To work as an EMT or paramedic, you’ll need to complete different levels of training.
-There are three levels, to be exact: EMT-basic, EMT-intermediate, and paramedic.
+How to become: To work as an EMT, you’ll need to complete different levels of training.
+Specifically, there are three levels: EMT-basic, EMT-intermediate, and paramedic.
+You’ll also need to demonstrate resilience and excellent critical thinking and communication skills.

 10. High school teacher